Vek17/TabletopTweaks-Base/README.md

         * You can use incense fog for an additional number of rounds equal to your mythic rank.
     * Abundant Fervor
         * You can use Fervor a number of additional times per day equal to your mythic rank.
+    * Abundant Spell Kenning.
+        * You can use Spell Kenning a number of additional times per day equal to one thrid your mythic rank.
     * Armored Might
         * You treat the armor bonus from your armor as 50% higher than normal, to a maximum increase of half your mythic rank plus one.
     * Armor Master